git-developers/beauty-spa/readme.md

 ## MacOS X

-DB Browser for SQLite works well on MacOS X.
+Beauty SPA works well on MacOS X.

 * OSX 10.8 (Mountain Lion) - 10.12 (Sierra) are tested and known to work